Agrium Annual Meeting of Shareholders to be held on Wednesday, May 2, 2017

-CALGARY, AB--(Marketwired - February 16, 2017) - Agrium Inc. (TSX: AGU) (NYSE: AGU) announced today that its Annual Meeting of Shareholders will be held on Tuesday, May 2, 2017 in Calgary, Alberta.
+CALGARY, AB -- February 16, 2017 -- Agrium Inc. (TSX: AGU) (NYSE: AGU) announced today that its Annual Meeting of Shareholders will be held on Tuesday, May 2, 2017 in Calgary, Alberta.
 Shareholders of common shares of Agrium Inc. as at the close of trading on March 9, 2017 (the "Record Date") will be eligible to vote their shares at the Meeting.

 About Agrium